-First-time Full-time Less Than Full-time Undergrad Full-time Freshmen (Incl.
-Fresh) Undergrad n) Number of students in line a who had no financial need and who were 225 751 awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ \$ \$ p) Number of students in line a who were awarded an institutional non- 77 282 need-based athletic scholarship or grant q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$13,100 \$13,900 \$
+First-time Full-time Full-time Undergrad Less Than Full-time Freshmen (Incl.
+Fresh) Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) N/A N/A N/A o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ N /A \$ N /A \$ N /A p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant N/A N/A N/A q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ N/A \$ N/A \$ N/A

-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5 and H5a.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
 Include:

-- \ 2013 undergraduate class who graduated between July 1, 2012 and June 30, 2013 who started at your institution as first-time students and received a bachelor's degree between July 1, 2012 and June 30, 2013. - \ only loans made to students who borrowed while enrolled at your institution. - \ co-signed loans.
+- 2016 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2015 and June 30, 2016. - only loans made to students who borrowed while enrolled at your institution. - co-signed loans.